soarqin/DSP_Mods/Dustbin/README.md

 ## Changelog
 * 1.3.0
   * Reworked dustbin support for Tanks, to improve performance and resolve known bugs.
+    + Be note that the whole tank logic is optimized which may get a slight better performance even if you don't use them as dustbin.
   * [Nebula Mupltiplayer Mod](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerMod/) and bug fixes from [ModFixerOne](https://dsp.thunderstore.io/package/starfi5h/ModFixerOne/) by [starfi5h](https://github.com/starfi5h/).

 * 1.2.1